 - 1. Identify the goals and associated objectives from the County's Strategic Plan that the department most directly supports. - 2.
 Evaluate departmental operations and key objectives, and identify those programs, activities, or any associated initiatives that support the achievement of the County Strategic Plan objectives. - 3.
 Validate the departmental objectives on your scorecard.
 Check to see if they are linked to the correct strategic plan goal or objective.
-Please contact OMB if the objectives on your departmental scorecard need to change (added or removed) or if you believe the linkages to the Miami-Dade County Strategic Plan are incorrect, or new linkages need to be made. - 4.
+Please contact OMB if the objectives on your departmental scorecard need to change (added or removed) or if you believe the linkages to the Miami-Dade County Strategic Plan are incorrect, or new linkages need to be made.
+Please also keep in mind how the Mayor's 4Es impact your objectives. - 4.
 Organize your objectives using common balanced scorecard perspectives: - a.
 Customer: objectives related to residents and your customers - b.
 Financial: objectives related to your budget and key revenue and cost drivers - c.
 Internal: objectives related to processes that impact (a) and (b) above - d.
 Learning and Growth: objectives related to your employees, their professional development and skill levels